The Graph Editor allows users to adjust animation curves over time for any animatable property. F-Curves.

 If you find that your playback speed suffers from this being enabled (it should only really be an issue when working with lots of objects in the scene), you can turn this off.

 Normalize curves so the maximum or minimum point equals 1.0 or -1.0.
+When enabled, the view scales to fit the normalized curves and the outer range is darkened.

 Automatically recalculate curve normalization on every curve edit.
 This is useful to prevent curves from jumping after tweaking it.